Urban Poverty in India, Slamming the Slums

 And in slums, the poorest of the poor are unfortunately often not organized into communities anymore.
 This lack of social fabric makes them all the more fragile to their environment and to any shock (rise in food prices, not finding a job for a few days, etc) as they can’t rely on anybody for temporary help.
 This means that public policies should pay extra attention to so-called poor organizations insofar as they may represent in fact special interests within the larger “poor community”.

-Hence the one thing that local governments lack to solve urban poverty in India is ground research.
+Hence the one thing that local governments lack to actually tackle urban poverty is ground research.
 Finding out who needs what, finding out the right people to target and try to represent and seek a consensus on everybody’s interests and not only those who can afford to gang up and promote their interests (although it’s not entirely wrong either!).

 More, more and more research